rx-angular/rx-angular/apps/docs/docs/cdk/render-strategies/rx-strategy-provider.md

 Chromium based browsers considers all tasks that taking more than 50ms as long tasks.
 If task runs more than 50ms, users will start noticing lags.
 Optimally all user interactions should happen at 30 fps framerate with 32ms budget per browser task.
 In ideal world it should be 60 fps and 16ms budget.

-> 💡 In reality browser has a reserved overhead of 4ms, try to stick to 28ms of work for 30 fps and 12ms for 60 fps.
+> 💡 To achieve 30 fps or 60 fps in web apps, you can't just focus on 16ms JavaScript execution time.
+Remember to account for the browser's other tasks, like style recalculations, layout, and painting.
+Aim for 28ms (30 fps) or 12ms (60 fps) of total JavaScript processing, keeping in mind the browser's overheads.

 ## Scheduling mechanisms in browser